 That’s great.
 Because prospective security candidates are often evaluated based on several criteria, including certifications.
 Potential employers see them as a way to measure your commitment to the field.

 So which certification should you pursue?
 Which will be worth your time and investment?

-Two common certifications for early-stage security professionals include Security+ from CompTIA and the SSCP (Systems Security Certified Practitioner) from (ISC)².
+Two common certifications for IT professionals that are in the early stages of adding security to their skillset include Security+ from CompTIA and the SSCP (Systems Security Certified Practitioner) from (ISC)².
 Here’s a look at both certifications, and the case for why the SSCP has the advantage.